ditzhaki/Spotify_Music_Popularity_Analysis/README.md

 <img width="303" alt="Screen Shot 2022-09-14 at 7 43 33 PM" src="https://user-images.githubusercontent.com/101564349/190281581-ce5cf007-eb32-42a7-ab4d-e7f415298248.png">

 In addition, we ran a classification report which yielded the following values shown below.
-These results reveal that our precision for prediction of each genre are relatively in line with eachother.
+These results reveal that our precision for prediction of each genre are relatively in line with each other.
 The precisions generally range from 1.00 to 0.97 with a few outliers (hip hop, opm, other, and pop) dropping to 0.89 - 0.84.
-However, the recall (sensitivity) for predicting the genres are a bit more scatterd.
+However, the recall (sensitivity) for predicting the genres are a bit more scattered.
 The sensitivity for predicting the boy band genre appears be the highest at 0.95, with the lowest sensitivity reflected in the jazz genre.
 The lower recall values are reflected in dropped F1 scores as well with Jazz coming in the lowest at 0.26.

 <img width="422" alt="Screen Shot 2022-09-14 at 8 05 33 PM" src="https://user-images.githubusercontent.com/101564349/190283668-36b8ed6d-b381-4076-a032-76e2bd640836.png">